National Quartet Convention: Noteworthy events at National Quartet Conventions

 1999: Glen Payne made his final public performance via telephone from his hospital room at Vanderbilt Hospital in Nashville, Tennessee.
 He performed "I Won't Have to Cross Jordan Alone" at the request of George Younce, his singing partner from The Cathedral Quartet.
 Glen died one month later.

-2005: Lauren Talley, Jason Crabb, and several other young Southern Gospel vocalists joined together to record an album called "The Torch".
+2005: Lauren Talley, Jason Crabb, and several other young Southern Gospel vocalists joined to record an album called "The Torch".
 "The Race", a song from the album, was voted #1 on some local charts in late 2005.

 2007: Ivan Parker became the first soloist to take the Convention stage in 25 years.

 2013: Tracy Stuffle of The Perrys joined his wife Libbi Perry-Stuffle on stage via FaceTime on her iPhone.
 Tracey had been unable to attend in person following a stroke suffered January 21, 2013.
 In a pre-recorded video message he stated he planned to attend the 2014 NQC in Pigeon Forge, Tennessee.

 2013: Brazilian Christian group Quarteto Gileade, based in Rio Verde, Goiás, sang Handel's Hallelujah Chorus in Portuguese, becoming the first non-American group to perform at the main stage of the NQC.
 Many foreign groups have attended the convention over the years, some also sang in the showcase afternoons, but none had made it to the main stage until then.
 In the following year, they performed again at the main stage, singing Gold City's "I Get Down" in English with some verses in Portuguese, being joined after by Gold City themselves.